Assistive Technology can be defined as any piece of software or hardware to assist you in completing a task.

 Students can request that a computer and scanner, in the open computer labs at SVSU, be equipped with OCR software.
 This software allows students to scan in syllabi or chapters from books.
-The text can be saved on the students M-drive or a Jump drive.
+The text can be saved on the students jump drive.
 If the student chooses to listen to the materials in the lab, they are responsible for bringing their own headphones.
 Headsets with longer cords are recommended.
-The request is good fr the entire semester.
+The request is good for the entire semester.

 This screen reading software can be loaded on any classroom computer for a student who is legally blind.